Overview

 Step 2: Start writing performance tests

-Usually, the most straightforward approach to take is to start with testing the API layer.
-You can do this using tools like Speedscale, BlazeMeter, ReadyAPI from SmartBear, and Apache JMeter.
+The most straightforward approach is to start by testing the API layer.
+You can use tools like Speedscale, BlazeMeter, ReadyAPI from SmartBear, and Apache JMeter.
 There are plenty of tutorials on installing these tools, so this should not be overly complicated.
 Also, remember to store the tests under your main repository and treat them as first-class citizens.
 That means that you should pay attention to their quality.

 Step 3: Select your use cases